-From the microbiological point of view, the dilutions should be used immediately.

-If not used immediately, in-use storage times and conditions prior to use are at the responsibility of the user and would normally not be longer than 24 hours at +2 to +8 °C, unless dilution has taken place in controlled and validated aseptic conditions.
+From a microbiological point of view the product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24h at 2-8°C, unless dilution has taken place in controlled and validated aseptic conditions (for dilution, see also section 6.6, Special precautions for disposal of a used medicinal product or waste materials derived from such medicinal product and other handling of the product).